pingcap/community/votes/0677-zhangyangyu-reviewer.md

 ## Proposal

-[@zhangyangyu](https://github.com/zhangyangyu) has been reviewing PRs on `pingcap/tispark` and `tidb-incubator/TiBigData` for several months and contributed many valuable insights to other contributors, he has implemented telemetry feature and TLS feature.
+[@zhangyangyu](https://github.com/zhangyangyu) has been reviewing PRs on `pingcap/tispark` and `tidb-incubator/TiBigData` for several months and contributed many valuable insights to other contributors.
 The details of his contributions are listed as follow:

 * Reviewed pull requests
   * [TiSpark] (https://github.com/pingcap/tispark/pulls?q=is%3Apr+reviewed-by%3Azhangyangyu)